krishnaxshukla/VRV-Security/Krishna RB API/README.md

 ## **Acknowledgments**
 This project has been a tremendous learning opportunity.
 It helped enhance my understanding of React, Tailwind CSS, and creating user-centric designs.

 I extend my gratitude to **VRV Security** for the chance to work on this project.
-I look forward to expanding its scope and making more meaningful contributions in the future.
+I look forward to expanding its scope and making more meaningful contributions in the future..